 - The Razer Panthera was built for modding enthusiasts, so the inside of the platform is accessible for further customization, and the joystick as well as buttons can be switched to suit your playstyle

-- At the touch of a button, the internal compartment of the Razer Panthera opens up to reveal dedicated slots for you to store the detachable screw-lock cable, a bat top joystick, and screwdriver
+- At the touch of a button, the internal compartment of the Razer Panthera opens up to reveal dedicated slots for you to store the detachable screw-lock cable and screwdriver

 - The Razer Panthera features a Tournament Gaming Mode that allows the deactivation of the Start/Options, Select/Share, and others, preventing them from being pressed accidentally during games